BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 ### Multiple Sample Comparison
 ![Example Muliple Sample Comparison Table](../images/taxonomic_classification_service_2_images/multi_cmp.png) The goal of this table is to identify which microbes are unique within each sample and which are common among all samples.
 When intpreting this table it is important to consider the if a value is positive or negative, the mangitude of the value and the color of the value calculated from from the Kraken2 report.

+Interact with the table by clicking the up and and down arrows next to the sample ID.
+This will sort the results for the taxa with the highest z-score at the. top of the table.
+Set a range for the values in  a column inthe "All" text box.
+Click the "Prev", "Next", and page numbers to sort through pages of the table.

 The robust z-score is the median absolute deviation.
 This method is chosen to reduce impact from outliers in the data, providing a more reliable measure of relative position within the data distribution.